thahutson/bloodborne-checklist/README.md

 # bloodborne-checklist
-A checklist style walkthrough for Bloodborne
+A checklist-style walkthrough for Bloodborne.
+Access the checklist here: https://thahutson.github.io/bloodborne-checklist/